troclaux/notes/aws.md

 - server provisioning: the process of setting up physical or virtual hardware; installing and configuring software, such as the operating system and applications; and connecting it to middleware, network, and storage components
 - failover: ability of a system or service to automatically switch to a backup or secondary system when the primary system becomes unavailable or experiences a failure.
 This is important for ensuring high availability and minimizing downtime for critical applications and services.
 - VPC (Virtual Private Cloud): virtual network infrastructure that allows users to provision a logically isolated section where they can launch AWS resources in a virtual network
+- topology: the arrangement of nodes or devices in a network
+  - e.g. star, ring, bus, mesh, tree
+- cluster: a group of interconnected computers or servers that work together to perform a specific task or function
+  - commonly used in high-performance computing, data processing, and distributed systems to improve performance, scalability, and fault tolerance
+  - resources are shared and coordinated to achieve a common goal
+- grid: distributed computing system that connects multiple computers or servers to work together on a common task or problem
+  - decentralized